pablogc1/STOD-in-LCS-detection/README.md

 # Strong Trajectorial Ontological Differentiation (STOD) - Official Repository

-This repository contains the source code, configuration files, and complete visual results for the framework introduced in the paper: **"Strong Trajectorial Ontological Differentiation: A path-based approach for revealing Lagrangian coherent structures"**.
+This repository contains the source code, configuration files, and complete visual results for the framework introduced in the paper: **"Strong Trajectorial Ontological Differentiation: A novel approach to unravel phase-space structures"**.

 ## Overview